memfault/interrupt/_posts/2024-10-24-memfault-esp-component.md

 ```

 One nuance here- the component name specified must exactly match the enclosing
-folder name, or the build will fail.
+folder name or the build will fail.

 Memfault uses a monorepo for our development, where the Memfault Firmware SDK is
 located in a subfolder at `sdk/embedded`.
 To make it easy to test the component